zcash/lightwalletd/docs/docker-run.md

 ## Using command line options

-Already have a zcash node running with an exposed RPC endpoint?
+Already have a Zcash node running with an exposed RPC endpoint?

 Try the docker container with command lines flags like:
 ```